You want to get to know newsroom in detail? Your IT department has specific detailed questions?

 As a rule, we define these individually with each customer.
-As a standard, we offer chat support, which is available on weekdays during office hours 09:00 to 17:00.
-In the “Atelier” version, an e-mail service with a callback option is added, and in the “Campus” version, embedding in a customer helpdesk system is also possible.
+As a standard, we offer e-mail support, which is available on weekdays during office hours.
+In the “Campus” version, a chat service is added that is available on weekdays during office hours.
+For individual versions, embedding the support in a customer helpdesk is also possible.

 Do you have a confidentiality agreement?

 Yes, we will be happy to send this to you on request.
 We can alternatively sign a corresponding agreement from your company.

 Does newsroom need to be installed on the PC/laptop?

 No, newsroom is web-based and can be used via any common web browser (e.g. Edge, Chrome, Firefox).

 Can newsroom be hosted on one of our company's servers?